Caines Head State Recreation Area

 ★ Cabin Dimensions: 14' x 18'

-★ Heating Method: Oil Stove (Kerosene or Diesel Fuel - Bring your own fuel)
+★ Heating Method: Kerosene Heater (Kerosene or Diesel Fuel - Bring your own fuel)

 ★ Fire Ring

-The Tonsina Cabin is the newest cabin at Caines Head State Recreation Site.
+The Tonsina Cabin is the newest cabin at Caines Head State Recreation Area.

-he Tonsia Public Use Cabin is located in the Caines Head State Recreation area, approximately two miles from the Lowell Point State Recreation Area parking lot.
-The cabin can also be accessed via boat, but boaters should use caution during negative tides as the landing can be very shallow and muddy.
+The Tonsina Public-Use Cabin is located in the Caines Head State Recreation Area, approximately two miles from the Lowell Point State Recreation Area parking lot.
+The cabin can also be accessed via water taxi, kayak or boat, but boaters should use caution during negative tides as the landing can be very shallow, rocky, or muddy.
+No mooring buoy.

-Hike in: Follow the Tonsina Point trail from the upper parking area at Lowell Point State Recreation Area to the first bridge at the north fork of Tonsina creek (1.7mi.).
-After crossing the bridge, the trail veers right and enters a large forested tidal/flood plain crossing a series of boardwalks that lead to the second large bridge, which spans the south fork of Tonsina creek.
-Continue across the second bridge passing the day-use area on the right and follow the trail out onto Tonsina beach (.3mi).
+Hike in: Check the tide tables before you go.
+12' and higher tides will prevent access to the first bridge, requiring long wait times for the water to recede.
+Storm surges, strong winds, and atmospheric pressure can raise tides higher as well.
+Follow the Tonsina Point Trail south from the upper parking lot at Lowell Point State Recreation Area to the first bridge at North Fork Tonsina Creek (1.7mi.).
+After crossing the bridge, the trail veers right and enters a large forested tidal/flood plain crossing a series of boardwalks that lead to the second large bridge, which spans South Fork Tonsina Creek.
+Upstream and away from tidal influence, this is a potential source of fresh water in the summer.
+Continue across the second bridge past the rustic campground and pavilion on the right and follow the trail to the beach (.3mi).

 ** Pets must be under control at all times and you are responsible for cleaning up your pet's waste.